Nebraska Cornhuskers: Nickname

 The University of Nebraska did not have a nickname or mascot during its early decades, though many were used unofficially.
 NU's first football team wore gold and black and became known as the "Old Gold Knights," but it is unclear if the term was used contemporarily.
 In 1892, The Hesperian Student (later The Daily Nebraskan) urged the adoption of new colors due to the number of universities – specifically WIUFA rivals Iowa and Missouri – already using gold or yellow, and selected scarlet and cream as they were considered "bright and attractive."
-Throughout the 1890s the team may have gone by "Antelopes" and "Rattlesnake Boys," but the most well-known of Nebraska's early nicknames is "Bugeaters," a reference to the state's meager food supply during an 1870s drought when farmers purportedly resorted to eating bugs.
+Throughout the 1890s the team may have gone by "Antelopes" and "Rattlesnake Boys," but the most well-known of Nebraska's early nicknames is "Bugeaters," a reference to the state's meager food supply during an 1870s drought when farmers purportedly ate bugs to survive.
 Many Nebraskans appreciated the rugged characterization despite its negative connotations.

 The first documented use of "Cornhuskers" appeared in the March 17, 1894 issue of The Sporting News, in reference to a Western League baseball team from Sioux City that later became the Chicago White Sox.
-Six months later, the term appeared in The Hesperian Student ("We have met the corn huskers and they are ours!"); it was used as a derisive reference to Iowa and not as an athletic nickname.
-Nebraska State Journal (later the Lincoln Journal Star) sportswriter and state native Cy Sherman hated the Bugeaters moniker and began using "Cornhuskers," which wasn't applied to Nebraska until Sherman did so in 1899.
+Six months later, the term appeared in The Hesperian Student ("We have met the corn huskers and they are ours!") as a derisive reference to Iowa.
+Nebraska State Journal (later the Lincoln Journal Star) sportswriter and state native Cy Sherman hated the Bugeaters moniker and began using "Cornhuskers" to refer to Nebraska in 1899.
 It caught on quickly and was adopted by the university in 1900, and later by the state of Nebraska itself, which became "The Cornhusker State" in 1946.
 Sherman is known as "the father of the Cornhuskers" and later founded college football's AP poll.